tekumara/notes/aws-eks-auth.md

 The EKS API auths using a token which is a [signed STS GetCallerIdentityRequest](https://github.com/hashicorp/terraform-provider-aws/blob/9af0841a9fcafd84ae0a1309ec5c90f0b81015fa/internal/service/eks/token.go#L196)

-To generate a token using current credentials:
+To generate a 15 min token using current credentials:

 ```
 aws eks get-token --cluster-name $clustername